Jenisa04/planets/README.md

 # planets
-Check out the website here: myplanets.netlify.app
+Check out the website here: https://myplanets.netlify.app/

 I have used some self-created animations and CSS styles in this project with a Flexbox layout